leandwo/qutebrowser-themes/README.md

    ```
    config.source('qutebrowser-themes/themes/onedark.py')
    ```
-3. Restart qutebrowser using `:restart`
+3. Load the theme in qutebrowser using `:config-source` or `:restart`